Seborga

-Seborga (A Seborca/A Seburca) is a small village and self-proclaimed principality in the region of Liguria near the French border.
-Administratively, it is a comune of the Italian province of Imperia.
+Seborga (A Seborca/A Seburca) is a small village in the Italian region of Liguria near the French border.
+Administratively, it is a comune of the Italian province of Imperia, but since 1963 it has also been claimed as the Principality of Seborga, an unrecognized micronation.
 The main economic activities are horticulture and tourism.
-It is known for being the 'territory' of the self-proclaimed micronation the Principality of Seborga.
 The population is 283 as of 2025.

-It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+It is on the register of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Economy

 Seborga is known in the region for its agricultural activity: in particular, cultivation and collection of olives and floriculture crops.
 Thanks to Seborga's publicity as a principality, tourism has expanded in recent years.
 The principality's historic town centre was also restored, ensuring that its charms were protected from commercial overdevelopment.

 Culture

 An important cultural event in Seborga is the annual festival of Saint Bernard, the town's patron saint, held on 20 August.
-The festival includes a procession of citizens and the carrying of a statue of Saint Bernard.
+The festival includes a procession of citizens and the carrying of a statue of Bernard.

 Seborga's twin city is L'Escarène, France.